darktable-org/dtdocs/content/module-reference/utility-modules/shared/tagging.md

 ---

-**Note:** If you find the auto-completion behaviour annoying, it can be disabled in [preferences > miscellaneous > disable the entry completion](../../../preferences-settings/miscellaneous.md).
+**Note:** If you find the auto-completion behaviour annoying, it can be disabled in [preferences > miscellaneous > tags > disable the entry completion](../../../preferences-settings/miscellaneous.md#tags).

 ---